 Before starting your application, please view the requirements, application guidelines, and timeline below: REQUIREMENTS

 - Be in good academic and disciplinary standing with the University of Florida.

 - Have a 2.5 cumulative UF GPA.
 In addition, have a 2.5 UF GPA in the semester prior to employment.

 - Be able to return to campus early for staff training if hired.

 - You are not required to have reference letters.
 You will provide the names and contact information for 2 references who can provide a reliable description of your abilities to perform tasks or follow-through on a job.
 These people may be a professor, employer, or advisor.
 They do not have to work at UF, but they should not be family members.
-Your most recent RA provides a reference for you.
-You will need to include their name, email, and phone number on the application in addition to the 2 references.

 - A resume is required for this position.
 It should be no longer than 1 page in length.

 TIMELINE October-November: Information sessions will be held on campus in residence areas and other locations to share information about undergraduate positions in housing, the selection process, and to answer questions.
 November: Application will be available.
 December: Application will close.
 January 23, 2016: The group process portion of the selection process with be held from 9:30-am-12:30 pm on campus.
 Please reserve this date and time.
 January 25-28, 2016: Each candidate will participate in two 30-minute individual interviews on campus.
 February: Candidates will be notified of their status via email before Spring Break.